GautierArcin/mw-hackaton-2023/README.md

   * Unfortunately, can't run it as a `prebuild` command in npm since it doesn't pass the argument.
 If you have any solutions, hit me up with a PR !
 * `npm run build`
 * `npm start`

+##  Configurating it

+You can configure all prompts adressed to generate content in the file `config/chatGpt.js`.